-- 1. To add the driver and identify the device see "How to add devices to a project."
-Ensure that the Door Station driver is added to the project tree. - 2.
-(Optional) To configure the properties, click System Design. - 3.
-In the project tree, select the Door Station object.
-Both Door Station models use the same driver. - 4.
-View and change the properties in the Properties pane as needed.
+- 2 (Optional) To configure the properties, click System Design. - 3 In the project tree, select the Door Station object.
+Both Door Station models use the same driver. - 4 View and change the properties in the Properties pane as needed.

-- Reboot-Click Reboot to reboot the Door Station. - WiFi Signal Strength (%)-If Wi-Fi is used this shows the strength of the signal.
-Ensure that the signal is strong and robust if you use the Door Station for Wi-Fi.
-We recommend using Ethernet rather than Wi-Fi for best results.
+- Reboot-Click Reboot to reboot the Door Station. - WiFi Signal Strength (%)-If WiFi is used this shows the strength of the signal.
+Ensure that the signal is strong and robust if you use the Door Station for WiFi.
+We recommend using Ethernet rather than WiFi for best results.